Career Services / StudentsInternship Information

 - Students who are juniors and seniors (56 or more credit hours) and have a 2.0 cumulative GPA and a 2.0 major GPA, at least 12 credits completed in their majors and have been enrolled at SMUMN for at least one year are eligible to participate in an internship experience through the academic department in which their major is offered.

-- One to 17 credits can be earned in an internship, with a maximum of 17 credits for any combination of internship and field exploration experiences.
+- One to 17 credits can be earned in an internship, with a maximum of 17 credits for any combination of internship experiences.
 The number of internship credits for which a student has registered is based on a number of factors including departmental curriculum requirements, duration of the internship and the intern’s time commitment, a student’s concurrent course load, the number of elective credits desired, and the credits previously earned through experiential education.

 - All internships must be pre-approved by the major department and the Director of Internships.